『in case i forget | Theology and Testimony Reminders for Godly Wives and Mothers』のカバーアート

 Miki

 P.S.
 I have been convicted by the Holy Spirit about the use of AI, so this is my pledge to you to speak and teach by Holy Spirit's leading and using only Logos software to help me find resources as we cover theological conversations.
-I will use AI to write my show notes directly from my transcripts.
+I will, however, use AI to write my show notes directly from each episode's transcripts, carefully and prayerfully reading through them.

 Copyright 2023-2025 All rights reserved.